 - Students have the opportunity to discuss questions on their homework and re-assess their overall progress

-- Tutors cover new topics in-depth and review weaker areas with their students
+- Each MCAT tutor covers new topics in-depth and review weaker areas with their students

-- Tutors assign specific homework and practice exams for completion between study sessions
+- Each MCAT tutor assigns specific homework and practice exams for completion between study sessions

 Ideally, students prepare for the MCAT over 3-6 months.
 However, we have also helped students successfully optimize shorter timeframes for maximum gain or prepare for a re-take on a compressed timeline.